-- in our opinion the Annual Governance Statement does not comply with the guidance included in 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; or - · we issue a report in the public interest under section 24 of the Act; or - · we make a written recommendation to the Authority under section 24 of the Act; or - we exercise any other special powers of the auditor under the Act.
+- in our opinion the Annual Governance Statement does not comply with the guidance included in 'Delivering Good Governance in Local Government: Framework (2016)' published by CIPFA and SOLACE; or - we have reported a matter in the public interest under section 24 of the Act in the course of, or at the conclusion of the audit; or - we have made a written recommendation to the Authority under section 24 of the Act in the course of, or at the conclusion of the audit; or - we have exercised any other special powers of the auditor under the Act.

-We have nothing to report in these respects.
+We have nothing to report in respect of the above matters.

-Conclusion on the Authority's arrangements to secure value for money through economic, efficient and effective use of its resources
+Conclusion on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources

-Respective responsibilities of the Authority and Auditor
+Respective responsibilities of the Authority and auditor

-The Authority is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+The Authority is responsible for putting in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.